chihyanghsu0805/computer-science/clrs/docs/14_DynamicProgramming.md

 -   Time-memory trade-off
 -   In some special cases, top down does not actually recurse all possible subproblems
 -   Bottom up often has better constant
--   Subproblem graphs, directed graph as a reduced / collapsed version of the recursion tree
+-   `Subproblem graphs`, directed graph as a reduced / collapsed version of the recursion tree
 -   Bottom up solves in reverse topological sort

 ### Exercises